airblade/voom/README.md

 - Empty your `~/dotvim/bundle/` directory and add `bundle/` to `.gitignore`.
 - Declare your plugins in `plugins` and add the file to your repo.

+If you'd like simple vim support for your manifest (e.g. syntax highlighting, setting the `commentstring`), declare the `voom` repo in your manifest and install it as a vim plugin.

 ## How does it work?